Title IX Policy and Procedures

 In accordance with Pennsylvania State Law, it is the legal obligation of the College to report incidents involving victims of sexual assault and/or sexual violence/abuse under the age of 18 immediately to ChildLine 1-800-932-0313.

-Persons under the age of 18, whether employees, matriculated students, youth campers, high-school overnight guests, other guests, are considered by State Law as “children.”
-As such, if College personnel reasonable suspect abuse of a person under the age of 18, they and/or the College will make a report to ChildLine.
+Persons under the age of 18, whether employees, matriculated students, youth campers, high-school overnight guests, or other guests, are considered by State Law as “children.”
+As such, if College personnel reasonably suspect abuse of a person under the age of 18, they and/or the College will make a report to ChildLine.

 If the Complainant does not wish to pursue Resolution